Justin Nasseri

-According to leading industry publications, anonymous client and peer reviews describe Justin as “an exceptional advocate”, a “one in a million type of lawyer,” someone for whom “any client would be lucky to have in their corner”, “a natural advocate with an instinct for identifying and preparing winning arguments, and deep experience in appellate advocacy….”.
-According to one anonymous peer review: “In my 14 years of Bay Street practice, his was one of the best advocacy performances I have seen.”
+According to Chambers’ research, clients described Justin as “practical, smart”, and “strong, decisive, and knowing how to win”.
+One client said Justin is “relentless in the courtroom…Outside of the courtroom, he is very thoughtful and evaluates strategic options for his clients”.
+Similarly, anonymous peer reviews collected by Benchmark Litigation remarked that Justin is “an exceptional advocate”, a “one in a million type of lawyer,” someone for whom “any client would be lucky to have in their corner”, “a natural advocate with an instinct for identifying and preparing winning arguments, and deep experience in appellate advocacy….”.
+According to one peer: “In my 14 years of Bay Street practice, his was one of the best advocacy performances I have seen.”

 Justin is also a past Chair of the Executive Committee of the Ontario Bar Association’s Civil Litigation section, where he organized legal education programs and was involved in advocating for policy reforms that included increased adoption of technology and removing the need for pregnant counsel to wear robes in court.

-Before co-founding Ross Nasseri LLP, Justin trained with leading litigation firms McCarthy Tétrault and Pape Barristers (now Pape Chaudhury LLP).
-He received his JD from the University of Toronto, and a B.A. in Economics and Political Science with First Class Honours from the University of Alberta.
+Before co-founding Ross Nasseri LLP, Justin trained with the leading litigation firms McCarthy Tétrault and Pape Barristers (now Pape Chaudhury LLP).
+He graduated with a JD from the University of Toronto, and a B.A. in Economics and Political Science with First Class Honours from the University of Alberta.

 Representative Matters